 Oil Paintings - Full colour paintings.
 Pencil drawings - Black and white drawn with a pencil.

 We create portraits in oils and pencil.
 Oil paintings are in full colour, painted by hand using fine brushes on Italian Linen canvas.
 Oil paintings don't need to be framed under glass.
 Pencil drawings are black and white (greyscale) and they are hand drawn using a range of pencils on Italian Fabriano paper.
 Drawing must be framed under glass with a mount / matt.
 The mediums cannot be mixed together in the same portrait.

-Yes.
 All of our portraits are unique to each client and so you can have any size of portrait on paper or canvas.
 Email us with your ideas and we can chat about your requirements and send you a quote.

-This is quite a popular question and there are a few things to take into consideration. apart form your budget, you might like to think where you would like to display the painting or drawing.
+This is quite a popular question and there are a few things to take into consideration.
+Apart form your budget, you might like to think where you would like to display the painting or drawing.
 What size space do you have available - not forgetting to add extra on for framing.
 I often get my clients to cut out pieces of paper to various shapes and sizes and hold them up to the wall where they think they would like the painting or drawing to be.
 This helps clients to visualise what it would be like. if you need any help and guidance, do drop us a line at anytime.

-Yes, on completion of your portrait we will email a photograph or scan to you for your approval.
+On completion of your portrait we will email a photograph or scan to you for your approval.

 This depends on the size and destination of your portrait and a full guide can be found on our prices page.
 We flat pack very safely and securely and most of our portraits are sent UPS on a tracked expedited service.
 We also try to use environmentally friendly products and packaging, everything we send our portraits in, can be reused or recycled.